 PlantUML

-PlantText UML Editor embeds PlantUML in a live online editor.
+PlantText UML Editor embeds PlantUML in a live online editor, making it even easier to get started with the tool.

 PlantUML - textual UML tool